 Find your niche and do the research

-Fintech software developers have to find a niche and do a lot of research before developing an app.
-They need to map out a plan for the user interface and clearly define the scope of the MVP (Minimum Viable Product) and all the features.
-You have to make sure you’re building the right product for users and your business.
+Before developing an app, you have to ensure that you’re building the right product for users and your business.
+That’s why you need to find a niche, do the research, map out a plan for the user interface and clearly define the scope of the MVP (Minimum Viable Product) and all the features.

 Here are some fintech niches:

 Ask yourself the following questions that form the core methods of market research:

 - What problem do people in this niche have?

 - How is my fintech app going to solve the problem?

 - Who are the competitors in this niche?

 - Why would they use my app?

 - Will it be profitable?